FlexiCache: Leveraging Temporal Stability of Attention Heads for Efficient KV Cache Management: Flexicache

 FlexiCache uses a page importance scoring mechanism similar to that in Quest \cite{10.5555/3692070.3694025} and LServe \cite{yang2025lserve}.
 For each KV page, we maintain two vectors---the per-dimension minimum and maximum key values within that page.
 Given the current query vector $q$, the importance of a page $p$ is estimated as the maximum possible dot product between $q$ and any key in that page:

 However, FlexiCache differs in two key ways.
-First, page scoring operates at different frequencies for stable and unstable heads: unstable heads are scored at every step, whereas stable heads are scored periodically (every 16 steps) owing to their temporal stability.
+First, page scoring operates at different frequencies for stable and unstable heads: unstable heads are scored at every step, whereas stable heads are scored periodically (every 16 steps).
+Owing to their temporal stability, stable heads reuse the most recently computed top-K page set between reranking steps.
 If a layer consists solely of stable heads, scoring for that layer can often be skipped entirely.
 Second, FlexiCache decouples the min–max vectors from the KV cache pages by storing them in a dedicated MinMax cache that remains on the GPU even when the corresponding KV pages are offloaded to host memory.
 This enables the system to evaluate the importance of an offloaded page and reload it to GPU memory when necessary.
 The MinMax cache maintains its own block manager and allocates large blocks, each containing min–max vectors for up to 128 KV cache blocks, to minimize allocation overhead.
 Together, these optimizations substantially reduce the overhead of page scoring and ranking.